ydahal1/ydahal1/ReadMe.md

-What did celery say when he broke up with his girlfriend?
-She wasn't right for me, so I really don't carrot all.
+To the guy who invented zero... thanks for nothing.

 [
-Fri Jun 26 01:05:12 UTC 2026
+Sat Jun 27 01:00:51 UTC 2026
  ]